What is a pre-nuptial agreement?

 Useful documents and further information

-If you think a pre-nuptial agreement is for you, you might be interested in using our templates to create your own.
+If you think a pre-nuptial agreement is for you, you might be interested in using one of our prenup templates to write your own.

 If you aren't sure, you might be interested to read about the reasons why you should make one.